Naenoh/FG-Vault/README.md

 - search code is ugly (multiple ifs, None/[] thing)
 - category search breaks on default value
 - Bulma import is possibly ugly ?
+- the searchValue thing is poorly implemented (use prop ?)